-Vpz, Britain's largest e-cigarette retailer, plans to open a new "e-cigarette clinic" to help more smokers quit smoking by using e-cigarettes, vapingpost reported.
+Vpz, Britain's largest e-cigarettes retailer, plans to open a new "e-cigarette clinic" to help more smokers quit smoking by using e-cigarettes, vapingpost reported.

 Vpz said that the "e-cigarette clinic" concept is a means to meet the demand for smoking cessation services limited by the impact of the ongoing cowid-19 pandemic.